Payment Error Rate Measurement (PERM)

 The Payment Error Rate Measurement (PERM) is an audit program developed by the federal government to comply with law.
 The program examines eligibility decisions and payments to providers for Medicaid and Child Health Plan Plus (CHP+) for accuracy.

-Colorado's next PERM review of provider payments will occur during approximately the summer of 2015 to the summer of 2017.
-This 2016 PERM cycle will review payments to providers during federal fiscal year 2016 (October 2015 - September 2016).
-Due to the newness of the Affordable Care Act (ACA), Colorado is conducting eligibility review pilots with guidance from the federal government.
-These review pilots do not necessarily coincide with the usual PERM cycle.
+The 2016 PERM cycle is Colorado's next review of provider payments which will occur during approximately the summer of 2015 to the summer of 2017.
+The 2016 PERM cycle will review payments to providers during federal fiscal year 2016 (October 2015 - September 2016).
+Due to the newness of the Affordable Care Act (ACA), an eligibility review will not occur during the 2016 PERM cycle.
+Instead, Colorado is conducting eligibility review pilots with guidance from the federal government.
+For more information, please visit the Centers for Medicare and Medicaid Services (CMS) PERM web page for the FY 2014-FY 2016 Eligibility Review Pilots.

 Why is PERM required?